kcossifos/Portfolio/FloridaCanvasJS/README.md

 ```

 ## Audio
-**audio** element allows audio to be played in an HTML file.
+**audio** element allows audio to be played in an HTML file
-**controls** attribute adds audio controls, like play, pause, and volume.
+**controls** attribute adds audio controls, like play, pause, and volume
-**source** element allows specification of alternative audio files which the browser may choose from.
+**source** element allows specification of alternative audio files which the browser may choose from

 ```
 <audio controls autoplay>